 A friendly reminder on the importance of good cleaning protocols

 There can be a lot of noise when it comes to best cleaning practises.
-In particular, this article serves to outline the protocol for cleaning and sanitising surfaces and utensils, as well as, hand washing.
-These are two of many very important food safety procedures that all businesses including the mobile food industry should be scrutinising during this period.
+This article serves to outline the protocol for cleaning and sanitising surfaces and utensils, as well as hand washing.
+These are two of many very important food safety procedures that all businesses, including the mobile food industry, should be scrutinising during this period.

 Cleaning and sanitising are separate procedures and sanitising is distinct from sterilising.
 Understanding the differences in these terms is vitally important:

 Cleaning: is the process that removes visible contamination such as food waste, dirt and grease from a surface using water and detergent.
 During the cleaning process, microorganisms will be removed but the cleaning process is not designed to destroy microorganisms.

 Sanitising: is a process that destroys microorganisms, reducing the numbers present on a surface to a safe level.
 This is usually achieved by the use of both heat and water, or by specific sanitising chemicals.

 Sterilising: is a process designed to destroy all microorganisms including microorganisms that have formed a protective coat.
 The standards do not require eating and drinking utensils and food contact surfaces to be sterilised.

 The six recommended steps for effective cleaning and sanitising are:

 - Pre-clean: scrape or wipe food scraps and other matter off surfaces and rinse with water.